madawei2699/awesome-seo/README.md

 [中文/Chinese](./README_CN.md)

-The checklists has being sort out, since i systemly study Google SEO in 2019.
+The checklist has been being sorted out since I systematically studied Google SEO in 2019.
-The checklists would be update from time to time.
+The checklist would be updated from time to time.
-Meanwhile, welcome to check in PR, and share the great links about SEO.
+Meanwhile, welcome to check in PRs, and share the great links about SEO.

-Although there has difference between Baidu SEO and Google SEO.
-When you learned the Google SEO, you would understand how to learn Baidu SEO.
+There are differences between Baidu SEO and Google SEO.
+If you have learned the Google SEO, you would understand how to learn Baidu SEO.

 <details>
   <summary>SEO, Why Do You Need It?</summary>

 On the Internet, website traffic can be turned into money.
-When you have mastered certain SEO techniques, you will have the advantages as follow:
+If you have mastered certain SEO techniques, you will have the advantages as following:
-  - Increase website traffic, then monetize traffic to make money, and build your passive income.
+  - Increase website traffic, then monetize traffic, and build your passive income.
-  - If you has individual product, and the product need to be marketed and promoted.
+  - If you have individual product, and the product need to be marketed and promoted.
 SEO can help you get free and steadily growing traffic.
   - SEO industry covers a wide range of fields.
-You can study some new technologies in research SEO process.
+You can study some new technologies in researching SEO process.
 </details>

 <details>